US, China defence chiefs spar over Taiwan but agree to keep talking

 Before the meeting, senior US officials said Washington was looking to "set guard rails" on the US-China relationship in a bid to improve dialogue between the two nations.

-Mr Austin will deliver a speech on Saturday spelling out US defence policy in the Indo-Pacific.
-On Sunday, Gen Wei will outline Beijing’s vision for the region.
+Mr Austin will deliver a speech today spelling out US defence policy in the Indo-Pacific.
+Tomorrow, Gen Wei will outline Beijing's vision for the region.